CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 So `result` will have a value of `10`.

-## 🔭 Logging vs function output
+## 🔭 Logging vs function return values

 Some functions return values that we can use in our program.

-`Math.round` takes an input, does a calculation and then outputs values that we can use when our program is running.
+`Math.round` takes a single input, does a calculation and then returns a value that we can use when our program is running.

-However, some functions don't produce useful outputs in our running program; however they can still cause **effects**.
+However, some functions don't produce useful return values in our running program; however they can still cause **effects**.
 Consider the following line:

 ```js
 const result = console.log("hello world");